19 Ways to Grow Vegetables in Containers That Will Look as Gorgeous as They Taste

 Plant your vegetables in hanging baskets if ground space is scarce.
 Compact or "bush" varieties are best, though many herbs are also perfect picks for baskets.
 This pairing of tomato and basil, for example, creates a delicious and attractive display.

 Test Garden Tip: Set up a drip-watering system to save you a substantial amount of time with a hose or watering can.

-Grasses seem to go with everything.
+Grasses seem to go with everything because of their fine textures show off other plants well.
 Get the look in your vegetable garden by incorporating onions and chives.
-They offer a great contrast to the cucumbers, tomatoes, and peppers shown here.
+They work well with the cucumbers, tomatoes, and peppers shown here.
 And happily, their flavors are a perfect fit, too!